Azure/Enterprise-Scale/docs/wiki/Deploying-ALZ-BasicSetup.md

 ![mgmtTab-intro](./media/clip_image014-singlesubscription.jpg)

-- Enable **Deploy Log Analytics workspace and enable monitoring for your platform and resources** to get a central [Log Analytics Workspace](https://docs.microsoft.com/en-us/azure/azure-monitor/logs/data-platform-logs#log-analytics-and-workspaces) and an [Automation Account deployed](https://docs.microsoft.com/en-us/azure/automation/automation-intro) deployed, and a set of [Azure Policies](https://github.com/Azure/Enterprise-Scale/blob/main/docs/ESLZ-Policies.md) applied at the root of the Enterprise Scale Management Group hierarchy to make sure Activity Logs from all your Subscriptions, and Diagnostic Logs from all your VMs and PaaS resources are sent to Log Analytics.
+- Enable **Deploy Log Analytics workspace and enable monitoring for your platform and resources** to get a central [Log Analytics Workspace](https://docs.microsoft.com/en-us/azure/azure-monitor/logs/data-platform-logs#log-analytics-and-workspaces) and an [Automation Account deployed](https://docs.microsoft.com/en-us/azure/automation/automation-intro) deployed, and a set of [Azure Policies](https://github.com/Azure/Enterprise-Scale/blob/main/docs/ESLZ-Policies.md) applied at the root of the Azure landing zone Management Group hierarchy to make sure Activity Logs from all your Subscriptions, and Diagnostic Logs from all your VMs and PaaS resources are sent to Log Analytics.

   ![mgmtTab-enableLogs](./media/clip_image014-1-singlesubscription.jpg)